 See below for packet submission discounts.

-Like 2020 ACF Fall, no teams are required to submit questions in order to play the tournament.
-However, ACF still needs high-quality, half-packet submissions from teams to complete the set.
+Like the 2021 edition of ACF Fall, no teams are required to submit questions in order to play the tournament.
+However, ACF still needs high-quality half-packet submissions from teams to complete the set.

 Below is the submission schedule for ACF Fall.
 All deadlines are at 11:59 p.m.
-Pacific Time.
-All submitting teams are eligible for an additional −$20 quality discount if their questions are particularly polished and usable, up to a maximum discount of −$60.
+PT.
+The maximum packet discounts have increased since last year; furthermore, all submitting teams are eligible for an additional −$20 quality discount if their questions are particularly polished and usable, up to a maximum discount of −$60.
 Teams may submit a maximum of one half-packet.

 |Submission deadline||Packet discount|